Motorcycle Emptiness

 "Motorcycle Emptiness" is a song by Welsh alternative rock band Manic Street Preachers.
 It was released on 1 June 1992 through Columbia Records.
-It was the fifth single to be released from their debut album, Generation Terrorists.
+It was the fifth single to be released from their debut album, Generation Terrorists (1992).
+The song reached number 17 on the UK Singles Chart on 13 June 1992.

-Content
+Meaning

 The track is inspired by S.E.
 Hinton's book Rumble Fish, about biker gang culture.
-According to the band, the lyrics are an attack on the hollowness of a lifestyle centered around the consumerism which is offered by capitalism, describing how society expects young people to conform.
+According to the band, the lyrics are an attack on the hollowness of a lifestyle centred around the consumerism which is offered by capitalism, describing how society expects young people to conform.
 The line "From feudal serf to spender" draws a direct parallel between slavery of peasants to the lord of their manor under the Feudal system in medieval times and the brand loyalty of people in modern capitalist societies, which the companies use to their advantage in pursuit of profit.

+Background

 The song was derived from the early Manic Street Preachers songs "Go, Buzz Baby, Go" (with which it shares the chord structure and the phrase "Motorcycle Emptiness" late in the song over the verse chords) and "Behave Yourself Baby", a rough demo with a similar structure, that has the lines "All we want from you is the skin you live within", similar to "All we want from you are the kicks you've given us" in this song.

+Nicky Wire said of the song's creative process "A real amalgam.
+Part of a song called Go Buzz Baby Go, and before that was a song called Behave Yourself Baby which was the bridge.
+The lyric took a long time.
+We crammed so many words in there, and it is bizarre, so busy.
+It was the first time we looked at each other as a band and thought perhaps we can actually do something."

+Sean Moore said "It's something like four songs put together.
+The main guitar part was the producer, Steve Brown, telling James that we needed a riff going through the song", while James Dean Bradfield recalled "We'd had the demo for that since we were about 17, but played in more of a New Order style then.
+Steve Brown said it needed a solo, and he just left me in the studio and gave me an hour.
+He came back and went: "You're a guitar god now!"
+It sounds corny, but he made this white-trash Taff feel good.
+He told me I had to find my Slash moment.
+That's good production, as far as I'm concerned."

 Some of the lyrics are taken from the poem "Neon Loneliness" (the first line of the chorus, "Under neon loneliness", is a direct lift) by Welsh poet Patrick Jones, the brother of Manics bass guitarist and lyricist Nicky Wire.
 "Motorcycle Emptiness" was also included on Forever Delayed, the Manics' greatest hits album, in October 2002, and released as a reissued single from the compilation in February 2003.